capensis/canopsis/doc/sakura/developer-guide/backend/engines/filter-spec.rst

        'actions':          // list - Actions to apply 'time_conditions':  // list - Optional - specific to downtime events
-       'priority':         // integer - Priority of the rule }
+       'priority':         // integer - Priority of the rule 'break':	 	   // boolean - Allow or stop the processing of further filters }

 mFilter Structure